Thanks for popping in to read the fourth part of my ELA blog series! If you missed any of the posts, you can use the links below to get caught up.

 Are you wondering what skills to teach each week?
 It’s too bad you don’t know someone who would write a pacing guide for you… OH WAIT!
 You do know someone like that!
 ME!

-Here is a full year of weekly grammar and language topics:
+Here is a full year of weekly grammar and language topics for grade 3.

 Free Grammar Posters!